leo-brewin/cadabra-tutorial/README.md

 [Cadabra][1] is an open access program ideally suited to complex tensor commutations in General Relativity.
 Tensor expressions are written in LaTeX while an enhanced version of Python is used to control the computations.
 This tutorial assumes no prior knowledge of Cadabra.
 It consists of a series of examples covering a range of topics from basic syntax such as declarations, functions, program control, component computations, input and output through to complete computations including a derivation of the BSSN equations from the ADM equations.
 Numerous exercises are included along with complete solutions.

-All of the sources for the tutorial (including the examples and exercises) are written with the Cadabra sources embedded in a LaTeX documents.
+All of the sources for the tutorial (including the examples and exercises) are written with the Cadabra sources embedded in LaTeX documents.
 Simple tools are used to extract and execute the embedded Cadabra source while also capturing the output and making it available elsewhere in the LaTeX document.
-These tools have been cloned from the [hybrid-latex][2] project and can be found in the `support/` directory.
-A copy of the documentation for the Hybrid-LaTeX project is included in the `pdf/` directory.
+These tools have been cloned from the [Hybrid-LaTeX][2] project and can be found in the `hybrid-latex/` directory.
+A copy of the documentation for the Hybrid-LaTeX project is also included in the `hybrid-latex/` directory.

 Note that the hybrid LaTeX tools are not essential in order to work through the project.
 The raw Cadabra files (stripped bare of any of the Hybrid-Latex markup) are also included (e.g., `foo.cdb` is the Cadabra source extracted from the LaTeX file `foo.tex`).
 These can be run either at the command line or copied into the Cadabra2 gui.
 Though taking this approach does mean that the formatting of the Cadabra output will not appear exactly as shown in the tutorial's pdf files (in `pdf/`).